Particular/docs.particular.net/transports/sql/sql-native.md

 #### RowVersion tracking

 For many scenarios, it is likely to be necessary to keep track of the last message `RowVersion` that was read.
-A lightweight implementation of the functionality is provided by `RowVersionTracker`. `RowVersionTracker` stored the current `RowVersion` in a table containing a single column and row.
+A lightweight implementation of the functionality is provided by `RowVersionTracker`. `RowVersionTracker` stores the current `RowVersion` in a table containing a single column and row.

 snippet: RowVersionTracker

-Note that is is only one possible implementation of storing the current `RowVersion`.
+Note that this is only one possible implementation of storing the current `RowVersion`.

 #### Processing loop